patricklangsonos/virtual-environments/LIBVIRT.md

 - Boot command and preseed.cfg from https://github.com/geerlingguy/packer-boxes/blob/master/ubuntu1804/box-config.json
 - Worked around sudo prompt issue based on https://stackoverflow.com/questions/31788902/packer-build-fails-due-to-tty-needed-for-sudo
 - Packer QEmu builder docs https://www.packer.io/docs/builders/qemu

+## Similar Works

+- This offers a builder for Docker and Packer on AWS: https://github.com/terradatum/github-runner .
+It has some interesting tools to merge JSON files that may be helpful too.